 9. Talk to a Criminal Lawyer

 An arrest in Madera County doesn’t have to mean incarceration and other damaging, long-term consequences.
 The experienced criminal attorneys at California Legal Defense Group can help you successfully fight criminal allegations and beat the charges or significantly reduce penalties.
 Our aggressive lawyers have a strong record of favorable results for past clients.
 We offer a free consultation and case review.
-Please call us today (855) 396-0370 at or contact us online.
+Please call us today or contact us online.